henry4k/vman/README.md

 Features:
 - Portable across all POSIX complatible systems and Windows.
 - Provides just a simple C API, which simplifies writing bindings for other languages.
-- Is completly thread safe, so your game server should have no problems handly many requests at once.
+- Is thread safe, so your game server should have no problems handling many requests at once.
 - Tries not to waste resources like system memory or disk space.

 ### Chunks

-VMAN divides the volume into chunks for easier management.
+VMan divides the volume into chunks for easier management.
 But this is invisible to the user.
 (Except if you take a look at the directory where they're stored.)
-The API exposes no way to access them directly.
+However, the API exposes no way to access them directly,

 TODO: Explain why chunks are hidden to the user.
+(Optimization, Abstraction)

 ### Layers

 Voxel can consist of multiple data layers.
-Each layer can have an arbitrary size and custom serialization functions.
+Each layer has an arbitrary size and custom serialization functions.
 (E.g. if you need floating point values for performance reasons, but want to store the data as a single byte.)

 Layers are optional: Voxels can store data in them, but don't have to.
 In that case the layer defaults to zero at that position.

 TODO: Explain the concept of layers better. => Complatiblity, versioning and custom data (For mods like in Minecraft or similar games)